ekine3/Texteditor_manuals_and_notes/System_specs_hardwareinfo.md

 > neofetch

 ## hw-probe
 Probe is a snapshot of your computer's hardware and system logs, intended to simplify collecting logs for investigating hardware related problems.
+It produces an URL.
 Installation:
 > apt-get install hw-probe
 Usage: